Many people find it difficult to eat and drink well when recovering from COVID 19. Symptoms of COVID-19 can have an impact on your appetite.

 To help your recovery:

-- eat little and often - 3 smaller meals and 3 snacks every day is recommended
+- eat little and often - try to eat something every 1 or 2 hours, aim for 3 small meals and 3 snacks every day

 - make sure you are sitting in an upright, comfortable position when eating